MissionalDigerati/vts_api/install.md

 	* Change *Security.salt* and *Security.cipherSeed* to create stronger passwords
 	* Change the path at the end of file to match where your PEAR library is installed.
 Login to your webhosting via command line, and type `which pear` to find this path.
 4. Setup a database for the app according to your hosting provider's instruction
+5. Use the sql file at *Config/Schema/initial_db.sql* to setup your database
-5. Copy *Config/database.php.default* to *Config/database.php*, and change settings to match your database settings
+6. Copy *Config/database.php.default* to *Config/database.php*, and change settings to match your database settings